dwavesystems/dwave-ocean-sdk/docs/getting_started.rst

 Initial Set Up
 ==============

+D-Wave's `Leap <https://cloud.dwavesys.com/leap/>`_ integrated development environment (IDE) is the fastest way to get started writing your quantum application or just learning to use Ocean tools.
+This cloud-based IDE---run in your browser---is available to all Leap accounts.
+It provides reusable/disposable workspaces (developer environments pre-configured with Ocean and other standard libraries as well as D-Wave extensions) for running code from your own GitHub repository or a collection of code examples you can then modify.

-Install the tools and configure for running on a D-Wave system (QPU) or locally (CPU/GPU).
+Alternatively, install the tools and configure for running on a D-Wave system (QPU) or locally (CPU/GPU).

 .. toctree::